dvruette/pokemon-emerald-experiments/README.md

 # Train RL agents to play Pokemon Emerald

+**Best Trained checkpoint:** Download the latest checkpoint from here (https://polybox.ethz.ch/index.php/s/ubJtlxnrwdmPshP).
+It is able to reach the second Gym but is currently stuck exploiting the reward function by travelling with Mr. Briney between Dewford Town and Petalburg City (farming event reward).

 ## Training the Model 🏋️

 1. Create a and activate virtual environment: